Estate planning is different for everyone and especially in today’s modern environment of potentially blended families.

 It's vitally important that everyone creates an estate plan, so here are five important documents that you should consider regardless of your age, health, or wealth.

-A will distributes property owned in your own name (estate assets) as you wish after your death.
+A will distribute property owned in your own name (estate assets) as you wish after your death.

 But, without a will, disbursements are made according to state law, which might not align with your priorities.

-A will also names an executor to manage and settle your estate as well as a legal guardian for any dependents.
+A will also name an executor to manage and settle your estate as well as a legal guardian for any dependents.